 Professor of Philosophical Psychology

 DPhil (York, England); MPhil (St. Andrews, Scotland); BA (Marist, USA)

 Phone number: +61 (0) 2 4221 3987

 Born and schooled in New York, I finished my undergraduate degree as a study abroad student in St Andrews, Scotland where my maternal roots lie.
 I returned to New York to teach fourth grade in the Bronx for a year in order to fund my MPhil in Logic and Metaphysics.
 After that I carried on my doctoral work in York, England.
-I lived in England with my wife and three lads for nearly 20 years.
+I lived in England with my wife and three lads for over 20 years.
 Australia is our new home.

 Research interests/Areas of expertise